11. INSTRUMENT POLICY

 You may decide for many reasons to purchase an instrument for your child.
 Should you prefer

-to spread your payments over time, you may take advantage of our Assisted Purchase Scheme.
+to spread your payments over time, you may take advantage of our Instrument Purchase Programme.

 HMDT Music will help you to select the right instrument for your child providing advice on